defenxor/dsiem/docs/installation.md

 ### Using Existing ELK

 * First make sure you already familiar with how Dsiem architecture works by testing it using the Docker Compose method above.
+Also note that these steps are only tested against ELK version 6.4.2, though it should work with any 6.x version with minor adjustment.

 * Download Dsiem binary from the release page, unzip it, and run it on the target system, e.g. for Linux: